sakidja/CTC_related_papers/README.md

 **3. STRESS_TEST_3D.ipynb**

 Three-dimensional disordered medium
-> Disorder varies in x, y, and along the propagation direction z
+> Disorder varies in x, y, and along the propagation direction z,
-> Longitudinal disorder correlations explicitly controlled
+> Longitudinal disorder correlations explicitly controlled.

 Computes:
-> Symmetry deviation as a function of propagation distance
+> Symmetry deviation as a function of propagation distance,
-> Microstate versus ensemble behavior
+> Microstate versus ensemble behavior,
-> Robustness of expectation-value symmetry in 3D
+> Robustness of expectation-value symmetry in 3D.

 Purpose:
 Confirms that expectation-value symmetry survives in genuinely three-dimensional random media and is not an artifact of reduced dimensionality.